AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 You can assign a fader to control the master intensity of each fixture group.
 To do this you simply save (or move) the group button to a handle with a fader.

-The <strong>Select</strong> button will then select fixtures in the group and holding down the select button gives you softkey options to filter the selection according to a pattern.
+The **Select** button will then select fixtures in the group and holding down the select button gives you softkey options to filter the selection according to a pattern.

 Press <Keys.HardKey>Options</Keys.HardKey> (or <Keys.SoftKey>Options</Keys.SoftKey> softkey) and then the blue select button above the fader to set the fader mode to the following:
 -   Scale master (proportional control).
 Scale masters can be set to variable scales of 100%, 200%, 400%, 600% and 1000%.
 The higher settings allow you to increase an intensity above its recorded level.
 -   HTP (override level if higher than current output)
 -   Limit (sets hard limit)
 -   Take Over (place fixture and its intensity in programmer when level matched)
 -   Disabled (ignore fader)

 If the playback fader has a display area on the screen, the level and